 If you want to appeal a Massachusetts speeding ticket you must request a hearing.
-If you pay the ticket you assume responsibility, it goes on drivers history and impacts your insurance.
+If you pay the ticket you assume responsibility, it goes on the driver’s history and impacts your insurance.
 If you pay your Massachusetts speeding ticket you will not have another opportunity to fight the ticket.
 If you want to fight your Massachusetts speeding ticket you have only 20 days to appeal your ticket.
 If you want to appeal you have to sign it and send it to the Hearing Processing Center.
 After you requested the hearing you must pay a $25 fee in order to have your hearing scheduled.
-Your hearing will be held in the district court where your infraction took place.
+Your hearing will be held in the district court where your infraction took place

 Clerk’s Hearing for Speeding Tickets